 Question: Do we need a program?

 Answer: Yes!
 Make an outline of any scheduled events you have planned for the reunion.
 This can be provided to attendees as they arrive and these days you should also email copies to as many people as possible or put it up on a dedicated reunion web page ahead of time.
 Some event facilities will help you set up your own website so don’t be afraid to take advantage of it.
 This will help remind guests of activities which could require them to bring something.
 At the reunion, a guest book for signatures, collecting addresses, and other info will not only help you at the next event, but will serve as a reminder of this one.

 But the most important thing to remember when you ask-“How do I plan a reunion?”
 That it’s supposed to be fun!
 Make plans and follow through with them to make the family reunion planning go smoothly, but don’t be afraid to be flexible, and never forget the ultimate goal–visiting and reconnecting with those you don’t get to see often.
 People will remember their time together longer than they will remember most activities or meals.
 Those are just icing on the cake.

-If you’d like more free information about reunion planning, just vist Family Reunion Planning, created by our experienced group event staff.
+If you’d like more free information about reunion planning, just visit Family Reunion Planning, created by our experienced group event staff.

 Get more information on Branson Meetings & Reunions, call, toll-free (877) 262-0430